 Sala (February - June 2013)

-The "sala" is the monastery’s main meeting hall.
+The Sala is the monastery’s main meeting hall.
 It is here that the community gathers for their one daily meal, does morning and evening chanting, receives guests and joins together for special occasions.
-The Sala is a place for meditation, and will also house a library of traditional and contemporary Buddhist texts.
+The Sala is a place for meditation, and also houses a library of traditional and contemporary Buddhist texts.

 This gallery shows the site preparation during the Spring & Summer of 2013.